 - Flat top grind or FTG.

 Flat top grind or FTG:

-The FTG blades have a teeth whose edges are square to the table saw plate.
+The FTG blades have teeth whose edges are square to the table saw plate.
 It is also called as rakers, these teeth attack the wood much like a chisel chopping out of the ends of a mortise.
-These kind of blades are fast enough for cutting and durable, but they won’t create a clean surface.
+These kinds of blades are fast enough for cutting and durable, but they won’t create a clean surface.